dstanecki/dstanecki.github.io/_posts/2025-06-29-k8s-behind-cgnat.markdown

   ```

 {:start="8"}
-8. (Optional) Create a Middleware object with rate-limiting and HTTP header rules
+8. (Optional) Create a Middleware object with rate-limiting and HTTP header rules.
+It's good to have this extra layer of security on top of what CloudFlare already provides.
+Be sure to apply this object in the same namespace as your Ingress.

   ```yaml
   apiVersion: traefik.io/v1alpha1